 United miles are fairly easy to collect thanks to its partnership with Chase Ultimate Rewards and its portfolio of co-branded credit cards.
-Also, the United℠ Business Card is currently offering an elevated sign-up bonus of 75,000 miles after $5,000 in purchases within the first 3 months of account opening.
+For example, the United℠ Business Card is currently offering a signup bonus of 60,000 miles after $3,000 in purchases within the first 3 months of account opening.

 - Add employee cards at no additional cost - miles earned from their purchases accrue in your account and you can set individual spending limits on each card.